TAUPE OF THE MORNING: the new neutral on the block

 TAUPE OF THE MORNING vs BENJAMIN MOORE EDGECOMB GRAY

-Edgecomb Gray is definitely one of my FAVE warm, flexible neutral paint colours.
+Edgecomb Gray is definitely one of my FAVE warm, flexible neutral paint colors.
 The main difference is in temperature as Taupe of the Morning has more gray than Edgecomb Gray and a slightly more noticeable undertone.

 TAUPE OF THE MORNING vs MODERN GRAY